biolab/orange3-text/doc/widgets/sentimentanalysis.rst

 Description
 -----------

 **Sentiment Analysis** predicts sentiment for each document in a corpus.
 It uses Liu Hu and Vader sentiment modules from `NLTK <http://www.nltk.org/api/nltk.sentiment.html>`_.
 Both of them are lexicon-based.
+For Liu Hu, you can choose English or Slovenian version.

 .. figure:: images/SentimentAnalysis-stamped.png

 1. *Method*:
-	- *Liu Hu*: lexicon-based sentiment analysis
+	- *Liu Hu*: lexicon-based sentiment analysis (supports English and Slovenian)
 	- *Vader*: lexicon- and rule-based sentiment analysis
 2. Produce a report.
 3. If *Auto commit is on*, sentiment-tagged corpus is communicated automatically.
 Alternatively press *Commit*.